7 Great Experiences to Try During Spring in Pittsburgh

 Phipps Conservatory for the Orchid and Tropical Bonsai Show

-The Orchid and Tropical Bonsai Show, aptly themed “Origin Stores” for 2023, brings these two beautiful plants (both favorites of ours) to the forefront of the Conservatory while highlighting how some of the flowers were discovered (orchids) and the history (bonsai) at every turn.
+The Orchid and Tropical Bonsai Show, aptly themed “A Moment of Beauty” for 2025, brings these two beautiful plants (both favorites of ours) to the forefront of the Conservatory while highlighting how some of the flowers with special art, lighting, and more.

 As always with our show features, we wanted to share a few of our favorite rooms from this show and hope you'll make it out to visit for yourselves!